 Logistics - Import and Export

-Most zoos use a combination of paper and electronic recording systems.
+Most zoos use a combination of paper and electronic recording systems for importing and exporting animals.

 Record keeping is essential for effective management, particularly when considering the many different species in a zoological collection, and the need for consistent monitoring of individual health, welfare, breeding and mortality.
 It is therefore vital that all animals are individually recognisable (e.g. markings, features, tags) and permanently identifiable (micro-chips).